 Opening a subsidiary in New Zealand implies registering a limited liability company with the local Trade Register.
 This implies choosing between a private and public limited liability company.
 The share capital requirements for opening a subsidiary in New Zealand are the same no matter the type of company chosen: 1 USD.
 The foreign company must appoint at least one director who must be a New Zealand national, however, one of the company’s representatives can apply for a residence permit and become a director of the subsidiary.

 Another important requirement for opening a New Zealand subsidiary is for the company to have a legal address in this country.
 This will grant it the status of a resident company.
 The virtual office can be a good solution for the first phase of the company registration procedure in New Zealand.

 The foreign company will also be required to open a bank account with a local bank in order to deposit the share capital of the subsidiary.

-Foreign companies interested in opening subsidiaries in New Zealand must prepare the following documents:
+Foreign companies interested in opening subsidiaries in New Zealand in 2023 must prepare the following documents:

 The foreign company must also provide the date at which the subsidiary will start its operations in New Zealand, as well as a valid email address.

 Once the subsidiary is registered with the Trade Register, it must also obtain a tax and VAT number and apply for the necessary licenses to start its activities.

 Our New Zealand company formation consultants can help with the preparation of all the documents required to register a subsidiary in this country.